 Figure 6.1.
 Available Certification Test

 In the Testing Page, click Select Test Systems.

 In the Select Host Page, the Partner decides which host will run the test from the selected roles.
 From the drop-down list, choose the role for a host as controller or compute.

 The test generated for Controller node depends on the features that the Partner plugin supports.
-Tests for Compute node includes supportable, sosreport, self_check, and director.
+Tests for Compute node include supportable, sosreport, self_check, and director.

 Click Start Test Run.
 The mandatory tests will get executed, however, you can check or uncheck the optional tests.
 The test run executes at the same time for Controller and Compute nodes.

 Click on the generated test results, this will take you to the Progress tab.
 Click on the Submit Result.
 The Red Hat certification team verifies the test results.Note